 Today there is no point explaining the numerous advantages which a website can bring to personal and business development.
 Websites provide companies, readers, and sharers with a great variety of opportunities and niches, from personal presentations and communication to global educational programs and large business partnerships or charity projects.
 Every day more and more people are looking for a way to efficiently use the unlimited potential of the world wide web for self and professional growth without spending too much time on its maintenance and studying how to operate with web dashboards or write code.

-Understanding this growing need, there are platforms providing needed functionality: they allow people with intermediate or even basic skills of using the web to start their own website or blog quickly and easily.
-As the issue is debatable today in perspective of design and user experience of the websites created on these platforms, we have decided to add our ideas to this global discussion here in our blog.
-Naturally we will start with the most popular option which is widely used worldwide and is called WordPress.
+Understanding this growing need, there are platforms providing needed functionality: they allow people with intermediate or even basic skills in using the web to start their own website or blog quickly and easily.
+As the issue is debatable today from the perspective of design and user experience of the websites created on these platforms, we have decided to add our ideas to this global discussion here in our blog.
+Naturally, we will start with the most popular option, which is widely used worldwide and is called WordPress.

 What is WordPress?

 WordPress is a content management system (CMS), at the moment it wins the top position in its niche.
 Content management systems are web applications created for making and operating (aka managing) different sorts of content via uploading, editing, and publishing posts containing copy, images, audio and video etc. So, this is the multifunctional platform for blogging, both personal and professional, and also creating websites for various businesses or non-profit organizations and movements.

 There is a number of content management systems nowadays, all of which have a wide or narrow audience.
 However, at the moment, WordPress presents the market leader opening wide opportunities for setting up websites quickly and easily.
 Let’s look closer at what are the benefits attracting people so much.

 What are the general benefits of WordPress?

 To the benefits that have a really positive impact on any sort of website set in this CMS, we would definitely mention the following: